Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Abstract

 \section{Abstract}

-Inspired by the experimental realization of direct Kagome spin ice [Nature Nanotechnology 19, 1101–1107 (2024)], the theoretical six-vertex model on the Kagome lattice is systematically simulated using the directed loop Monte Carlo method.
-Four distinct vortex lattice phases are identified: (i) Ferromagnetic leg states and vortex lattice order on both triangular and honeycomb faces, with a winding number \( k = 1 \). (ii) Antiferromagnetic leg states and vortex lattice order on both types of faces, with \( k = -2 \) on the honeycomb faces and \( k = 1 \) on the triangular faces. (iii) Paramagnetic leg states and vortex lattice order on the triangular faces with \( k = 1 \). (iv) Paramagnetic leg states and vortex lattice order on the honeycomb faces with \( k = 1 \).
-As for ferromagnetic to different types of magnetic disorder phase, besides the Ising universality class with \( y_t = 1 \), a new critical exponent \( y_t = 1.317(6) \) has also been found.
-The transition between the third and fourth types of vortex lattice phases occurs with the new exponent $y_t=1.340(3)$.
+Inspired by the experimental realization of direct kagome spin ice [Yue et al., Nat.
+Nanotechnol.
+19, 1101 (2024)], the theoretical six-vertex model on the kagome lattice is systematically simulated using the directed loop Monte Carlo method.
+Four distinct vortex lattice phases are identified: (i) antiferromagnetic leg states and vortex lattice order on both triangular and honeycomb faces, with a winding number $k=1$. (ii) ferromagnetic leg states and vortex lattice order on both types of faces, with $k=-2$ on the honeycomb faces and $k=1$ on the triangular faces. (iii) paramagnetic leg states and vortex lattice order on the triangular faces with $k=1$; and (iv) paramagnetic leg states and vortex lattice order on the honeycomb faces with $k=1$.
+As for ferromagnetic to different types of paramagnetic phase, besides the Ising universality class with $y_t=1$, varying critical exponents have also been found with different values of vertex weights.
+The transition between the third type and fourth type of vortex lattice phases occurs with the new exponent $y_t=1.340(3)$.
 The third and fourth types of the vortex lattice phase to the vortex disorder phase are found to be of the Berezinskii-Kosterlitz-Thouless type.
 These findings contribute to the search for and understanding of ice on complex lattices.